a-la/alamode/README.md

 ```
 ## Transforms

-There are a number of built-in transforms, which don't need to be installed separetely because their size is small enough to be included as direct dependencies.
+There are a number of built-in transforms, which don't need to be installed separately because their size is small enough to be included as direct dependencies.

 ### `@a-la/import`